Modern Minimal Perfect Hashing: A Survey: Selected Configurations

 \section{Selected Configurations}

 While the Pareto fronts give a good overall picture, they do not provide a guide on how to select the configuration parameters.
 In \cref{tab:parametersOverview}, we take the two most promising configurations of each competitor from the Pareto fronts.
 We give their construction time, query time, and space consumption.
 The table therefore suggests configurations that we recommend for use in an application.
+The number of cache misses depends on multiple factors, like the cache line size, memory bandwidth, and whether the fetches can be predicted.
+Therefore, the number of cache misses during a query does not necessarily correspond directly to the query performance.
+We still include the average number of L1 data cache misses in the table, given as the measured number minus one (due to the use of string input keys).
+Remember from \cref{evaluation:s:setup} that the sizes of the L1 and L2 data caches are 48 KiB and 512 KiB per core, and the L3 cache has a size of 16 MiB.
 We use the configurations marked with the $^*$ symbol for our evaluations in \cref{s:scalingN,s:scalingThreads}.
 In \cref{appendix:smallerInput}, we give the table for just 10\,000 input keys to illustrate the lower order terms.

 We start with approaches based on multiple-choice hashing.
 SicHash is faster than BPZ in construction and queries, while also achieving better space consumption.
 ShockHash-RS is then able to achieve $1.52$ bits per key, reducing the gap to the space lower bound of $\approx 1.443$ bits per key by about $30\%$.
 Finally, bipartite ShockHash-RS reduces the space consumption to just $1.489$ bits per key, which is within $3.3$\% of the lower bound with practically feasible construction time.
 Using a single CPU thread, bipartite ShockHash-RS achieves a space consumption better than what was previously only achieved using thousands of threads on a GPU \cite{bez2023high}.
 Using the same space consumption, MorphisHash improves the ShockHash construction time by 50\%--100\%.
+The flat versions of ShockHash and MorphisHash cause significantly fewer cache misses than their counterpart with splitting trees.